 Specific Questions relating to this article should be addressed directly to the author.

-Note: This article first appeared on the Antitrust & Competition Law Blog
+Note: This article first appeared on the Antitrust and Competition Law Blog on 09 October 2021.

 All rights reserved